dekema9924/crud/README.md

 ## Overview
 Practice in setting up a Full Stack CRUD application from scratch
-* A public facing page for contact form submissions
-* A 'private' facing page for managing the submissions
+* A simple design for adding tasks

 ## Getting Started
 * Make sure to install the required npm scripts.